WJOX (AM)

-WJOX (690 kHz, "Jox 2 ESPN") is a commercial AM radio station licensed to Birmingham, Alabama.
-It is owned by Cumulus Media and broadcasts a sports format.
-WJOX is the Birmingham affiliate of the UAB Blazers Radio Network (baseball only), the Tennessee Titans Radio Network and the Atlanta Braves Radio Network.
-It used to be the broadcast home of the Birmingham Barons.
-The station has studios and offices in Homewood.
+WJOX (690 AM, "Jox 3 ESPN") is a commercial radio station licensed to Birmingham, Alabama, United States.
+Owned by Cumulus Media, it features a sports format as the Birmingham affiliate of ESPN Radio, with studios located in Homewood and the transmitter sited in Midfield.

-By day, WJOX broadcasts at 50,000 watts, the maximum for commercial AM stations.
-Because AM 690 is a Canadian and Mexican clear channel frequency, WJOX must significantly drop its power at sunset to 500 watts to avoid interference.
-It also uses a directional antenna at night.
-The transmitter is off Alabama State Route 5 (Bessemer Super Highway) at Cairo Avenue in Midfield, Alabama.
 WJOX is Alabama's primary entry point station for the Emergency Alert System.

-Cumulus Media owns three sports stations in the Birmingham area.
-94.5 WJOX-FM carries local sports shows as well as programming from the Infinity Sports Network.
-100.5 WJQX in Helena is an affiliate of ESPN Radio and calls itself "Jox Tuscaloosa".
-690 WJOX carries the ESPN Radio Network, using the moniker "Jox 2 ESPN".
-The call sign refers to "Jocks", slang for athletes or the athletic supporter they wear.

 History

 The station that now broadcasts from 690 AM in Birmingham signed on in 1947 as WVOK.
 It was the first radio station in Birmingham to broadcast with 50,000 watts.
 Due to Federal Communications Commission restrictions, the station broadcast only during daytime hours.
 It was not until the early 1980s that WVOK was able to broadcast 24 hours a day.
-690 AM is a Canadian and Mexican clear-channel frequency.
+AM 690 is a Canadian and Mexican clear-channel frequency.

 Throughout the 1960s and into the 1970s, WVOK was a Top 40 station calling itself "The Mighty 690" with a signal that covered almost all of north and central Alabama, as well as parts of Mississippi, Georgia and Tennessee.
 Rather than attempting to compete with crosstown station (and market leader) WSGN, WVOK targeted listeners in the rural areas of the states its signal reached.
 One of the most popular promotions of WVOK was their "Shower of Stars" concert series.
 Throughout the 1960s and 1970s, these concerts brought such performers as the Rolling Stones, Jerry Lee Lewis, Neil Diamond and the Beach Boys to Birmingham.

 In 1976, WVOK dropped Top 40 music and became a country station using the nickname OK 69.
-At about the same time, sister station WVOK-FM (now WZRR) signed on with an album rock format.
+At about the same time, sister station WVOK-FM signed on with an album rock format.
 Country music on WVOK continued until 1985, when the station changed to adult contemporary music before moving to an oldies format.
 In 1989, oldies were dropped, and the station began playing classic country music.